Placenta Pills Helps with Pain Relief

 Although placental consumption affects the way certain drugs react with the body, there is no need for drug consumption to experience the benefits of placental consumption.
 Our body creates natural opioids called endorphins, or endogenous morphine, which bind to the same mu-receptors as these foreign painkillers.
 Other opioids your body produces are known as enkephalins, and these peptides bind the body’s natural opioid receptors.
 So, without ever needing foreign or chemical pharmaceutical drugs, our body has its own way of dealing with pain, and pleasure.
 It creates these protein messengers naturally inside the brain.
 Besides these two proteins, there are a myriad of other chemicals the human body produces which bind mu-opiod receptors such as endomorphins, and other opioid receptors such as dynorphins.
 However, our body doesn’t respond as strongly to these natural painkillers as to their chemical or pharmaceutical equivalents.
 That is until placenta is introduced, and the POEF takes effect.

 So basically, the body can take care of itself in terms of natural ways of activating the opioid system, without the need for toxic and addictive drugs.
 The problem is that most of these methods fail to activate the opioid system enough to produce effects similar to Norco, Percocet, or Morphine.
 With the help of placental extract everything changes.
 Suddenly, those natural peptides produced by the body have an enhanced response.
-The body’s natural mechanism for dealing with pain and stress are felt by people, and the effects of placental consumption results in effects similar to those seen in opioid ingestion, however without the negative side-effects such as dependence, tolerance, and withdrawal.
+The body’s natural mechanism for dealing with pain and stress are felt by people, and the effects of placental consumption (eating placenta) results in effects similar to those seen in opioid ingestion, however without the negative side-effects such as dependence, tolerance, and withdrawal.
 Finally, a way to boost our natural painkillers without relying on pharmaceutical drugs!

 This is a game changer.
-The placenta can offer pain relief naturally through the interaction between the body’s natural pain-relieving peptides and the mu-opioid receptor, creating a relaxing feeling that is enhanced from what would normally be felt when these peptides are released alone, due to the placenta working on these receptors to enhance the way they respond to anything that binds to them.
+Eating placenta can offer pain relief naturally through the interaction between the body’s natural pain-relieving peptides and the mu-opioid receptor, creating a relaxing feeling that is enhanced from what would normally be felt when these peptides are released alone, due to the placenta working on these receptors to enhance the way they respond to anything that binds to them.
 This means enhanced relief and relaxation during stressful times, reduced stress, and effective pain relief when experiencing painful stimuli, all thanks to the placental-opioid-enhancing-factor; a natural way to enhance the body’s ability to reduce pain and generate effective pain-relief by enhancing the response of the brain’s natural opioids.

 Vitamin Placenta was created to take advantage of this system and offer the benefits of enhanced pain relief, relaxation, and reduction of stress naturally without the need for pharmaceutical drugs.
 This helps boost mood as well.
 For the first time we can take advantage of our body’s natural ability to offer these benefits by amplifying the response of endorphins and enkephalins through ingestion of placental tissue.
 This is available to everyone in a safe, easy to take supplement for the very first time.
 And the results are very strong, as can be attested by many women who have experienced these effects firsthand by consuming their own placenta after birth.
 They report reduced pain, enhanced mood, and increased energy, among other benefits.

-Today, you don’t have to be a woman giving birth to experience the benefits of the placenta.
+Today, you don’t have to be a woman giving birth to experience the benefits of placenta pills.
 This product was created for everyone to experience these effects, whether they are man or woman, childbearing or not, there are no limitations to who can experience the benefits of this product.
 Vitamin Placenta was created to give everyone an equal chance at effective pain relief without harmful pharmaceutical painkillers, which is so important in society today, and importantly, it allows this to happen without the side-effects and dependency issues associated with chemical painkillers.
 The placenta can enhance your body’s natural painkillers enough so that you can feel them, something that that Chinese have known for over one thousand years, and that researchers are just discovering today.

 This product was created to help the brain deal with pain, stress, depression, anxiety, and help the body regenerate its natural beauty, allowing each person to feel their absolute best.
 We have many scientific studies on placenta to account for each of these claims, so the research is there to back this up.
 If this sounds like something you’d like to experience, we ask you to try a bottle of Vitamin Placenta and experience the healing powers of placental tissue.
 It might be the best thing you have ever done for yourself.